 We imagine Mia Burton as a place to find inspiration and discover new objects of desire.
-Editorial content and products will alternate within an immersive collage, and we’ll highlight emerging designers and trends thanks to a constant scouting activity.
+Editorial content and products will alternate within an immersive collage, plus, we’ll constantly scout and cover emerging designers and trends.
 Last but not least, we’ll create new opportunities for retailers, in order to expand their business and foster collaborations on a global scale.

 A vision with solid foundations

 I believe one of the project’s strengths is how we’re making it a reality.
 The path we’ve been tracing to get to miaburton.com is very distant from the canonical startup journey.